pryley/site-reviews/readme.txt

 == Frequently Asked Questions ==

 = How do I use Site Reviews? =
 Use the provided shortcodes, widgets, and blocks on your website.
-Make sure to also view the screenshots above and read the Help page included in the plugin menu once the plugin has been installed and activated.
+Please also see the screenshots above which demontrate many of the features, and read the Help page included in the Site Reviews menu once the plugin has been installed and activated.

 = I need help with something else =
 All documentation can be found in the "Help" page of the plugin.
 If your question is not answered there, please create a new topic in the [WordPress support forum](https://wordpress.org/support/plugin/site-reviews/).

-== Screenshots ==
+## Screenshots

 1. The "All Reviews" page.